ISE-FIZKarlsruhe/nfdicore/README.md

 # NFDI Core Ontology

-This is the development version v1.1.1-alpha1 of the NFDIcore ontology.
+This is the development version v2.0.0-alpha1 of the NFDIcore ontology that maps on BFO compliant ontologies.

+The development version is [nfdicore(bfo).ttl](https://github.com/ISE-FIZKarlsruhe/nfdicore/blob/main/nfdicore(bfo).ttl).
+It imports the [iao.ttl](https://github.com/ISE-FIZKarlsruhe/nfdicore/blob/main/iao.ttl) ontology.

 A documentation can be found at the [GitHub page](https://ise-fizkarlsruhe.github.io/nfdicore/).